ShiroNatsu22/docker-spring/README.md

 # To view live logs.
 To use another Makefile command use another instace of terminal
     make up-logs

-# Default config is set to
+# Default port is 8080 with https
     http://localhost:8080